access2praveen/RestAPI_Challenge/README.md

 The Directory structure for behave framework is

+-behave.ini
+-environment.py
+-features\steps\code.py
+-features\woolies.feature

-behave.ini - File where the default flags are enabled
+behave.ini - File where the default command line flags are enabled

 features\steps\code.py - File where the actual functions are written